-Murray S. Levin, a partner in the Litigation Department of Pepper Hamilton LLP, has been involved in a wide variety of matters since joining the firm in 1970.
+Murray S. Levin, a partner in the Health Sciences Department of Pepper Hamilton LLP, has been involved in a wide variety of matters since joining the firm in 1970.
 He primarily handles pharmaceutical and medical device products liability cases, toxic tort cases and an array of commercial matters, including those with an international cast.

 In recent years, Mr. Levin has done a large volume of work in the products liability area for many medical device, biologic and pharmaceutical companies.
 He has defended medical device and biologic products, such as catheters, intraocular lenses, IUDs, spinal implants, bone tissue and stents, among others, and such pharmaceutical products as anabolic and other steroids, antibiotics, anti-epileptics, birth control pills, cardiac medications, contrast media, dermatologic medications, fertility agents, major and minor tranquilizers, NSAIDs and over-the-counter preparations.
 He also has defended a number of cases claiming injuries from benzene.

 Mr. Levin has served as trial counsel, regional coordinating counsel and national coordinating counsel in “mass disaster” cases where in some cases, thousands of litigants were involved, and has several times worked with company attorneys to set up the defense at the outset of such mass litigation situations.
 He has achieved many dozen summary judgments based on the learned intermediary doctrine, the failure of plaintiffs’ experts to create a fact issue, lack of medical causation, statute of limitations and other grounds.